 Since 2014, China has substantially expanded its ability to monitor and project power throughout the South China Sea via the construction of dual civilian-military bases at its outposts in the disputed Spratly and Paracel Islands.
-These include new radar and communications arrays, airstrips and hangars to accommodate combat aircraft, shelters likely meant to house missile platforms, and deployments of mobile surface-to-air and anti-ship cruise missile systems at Woody Island in the Paracels.
+These include new radar and communications arrays, airstrips and hangars to accommodate combat aircraft, and deployments of mobile surface-to-air and anti-ship cruise missile systems.

-To toggle each layer on and off, check and uncheck the corresponding box on the key in the upper-left of the graphic.
-For identifying information on the individual outposts and range rings, hover the cursor over them on the map.
+To toggle each layer on and off, check and uncheck the corresponding box on the key in the upper-right of the graphic.
+To learn more about each outpost and identify each range ring, hover the cursor over them on the map.